strapi/strapi/docs/v3.x/installation/digitalocean-one-click.md

 ::: warning
 After the droplet has started, it will take a few more minutes to finish the Strapi installation.
+You *must* create an initial administrator as soon as possible, otherwise anyone who knows the IP of your machine can set themselves up as the initial admin.
 :::

 From here you will see the public ipv4 address that you can use to visit your Strapi application, just open that in a browser and it should ask you to create your first administrator!